 The purposes of this policy are to offer a set of fundamental principles and to define acceptable and unacceptable behavior with regard to alcohol and other drugs in the Southwestern community, thereby promoting and fostering a professional environment on campus where moderate consumption of alcohol may be allowed.
 Southwestern and its students, faculty and staff are committed to providing a safe and healthy learning community for all members.
 Abuse of alcohol and drugs in the academic environment is detrimental to the maintenance of an effective academic program, quality academic performance, and institutional reputation.
 Such abuse is further detrimental to the health and safety of students, faculty, staff, and visitors to campus.
-Southwestern prohibits the illegal and irresponsible use of alcohol and other drugs.
-The law school will enforce federal, state, and local laws as well as its own alcohol and drug policies, and procedures that support these laws and policies will be instituted and strictly enforced.
+Southwestern prohibits the illegal and irresponsible use of alcohol and drug policies, and procedures that support these laws and policies will be instituted and strictly enforced.